rockettheme/docs/Docs/wordpress/themes/diametric/demo_navigation.md

 -----
 ![][demo1]

-Here's the widget breakdown for the Navigation section:
+Here is the widget breakdown for the Navigation section:

 * Gantry Menu